If you are looking to participate in the #CLFInnerReeveChallenge to benefit the Christopher & Dana Reeve Foundation, you have come to the right place!

 Thank you for being here and supporting today's care and tomorrow's cure for spinal cord injury (SCI) and paralysis!

-Follow these steps to: (1) post and nominate others to spread the word on social media!; (2) donate directly to the Reeve Foundation; (3) register for a chance to win some awesome prizes, including a Peloton Tread, from the CL Foundation; and (4) claim your free limited-edition Team Reeve T-Shirt from the CL Foundation!
+Follow these steps to: (1) donate directly to the Reeve Foundation; (2) register for a chance to win some awesome prizes, including a Peloton Tread, from the CL Foundation; and (3) claim your free limited-edition Team Reeve T-Shirt from the CL Foundation!
+When you're done, post and nominate others to spread the word on social media!

 The Chaffin Luhana Foundation is proud to be partnering with the Christopher and Dana Reeve Foundation to launch a social media challenge for people to announce and recognize their everyday heroes.
 We recognize those, who like Christopher and Dana Reeve, exhibit the strength to endure and persevere despite overwhelming obstacles, or exhibit values in their daily life such as love and kindness toward others, courage, perseverance and hope.

 The Challenge is aimed to raise funds and grow awareness for the Reeve Foundation, which is dedicated to curing spinal cord injuries and providing paralyzed, traumatically injured survivors with a supportive community and resources.

 All donations go directly to the Reeve Foundation, and the Chaffin Luhana Foundation will be giving away t-shirts and prizes, which include: